Social Economy Scotland

 Background

-The Scottish government has recognised the important role that social economy organisations play in supporting the regeneration of communities, particularly in disadvantaged areas.
-Although there has been significant growth in the sector in Scotland over the past five years, there is a clear need to provide specialist business support to enable the sector to enter new markets and increase its capacity to deliver public services, thereby increasing their sustainability.
-Particular issues for the social economy are as follows:
+The Scottish Government has recognised the important role which social economy organisations play in supporting the regeneration of communities, particularly in disadvantaged areas.
+Although there has been significant growth in the sector in Scotland over the past five years, there is a clear need to provide specialist business support to enable the sector to enter new markets and increase their capacity to deliver public services, thereby increasing their sustainability.
+Particular issues for the social economy concern:

 2. Workforce issues

-• Lack of skills/qualifications in specific growth sectors and skills gaps in management competences.
+• Lack of skills/ qualifications in specific growth sectors and skills gaps in management competencies

-• Disabled, black and ethnic minority staff tend to be employed in specific sub-sectors such as social welfare/disability and equality and law respectively.
+• Disabled staff, black and ethnic minority staff tend to be employed in specific sub-sectors such as social welfare/disability and equality and law respectively

 3. Future workforce (including volunteers)